 IELTS Cue Card Feedback 2021

 Hey!
 Last week, Nick and I set our listeners the challenge to record themselves attempting three current cue card questions.
 Today, we will be going through a selection of those recordings to give feedback and advice that we think will be helpful for every test-taker.
-So, sit back, relax, and enjoy listening to two ex-examiner’s giving a demonstration of how the IELTS speaking band descriptors are applied.

 If you want to take part in the next event like this, make sure you are following our Facebook page, where we post information about the podcast and much more each week.
 Below, you can find a summary of the episode, which includes all of the links to useful materials and the times of each part of the discussion (so you can go directly to the part you want to listen to) 🚀